monkzzz/Game-And-Watch-Simple-Menu/README.md

 Run main.sh, and do the backups, and also the unlock.

-After backing up and unlocking your Game And Watch copy the `flash_backup_${DEVICE}.bin`, `internal_flash_backup_${DEVICE}.bin` and `itcm_backup_${DEVICE}.bin` from the game-and-watch-backup folder to the root of the other repos.
+After backing up and unlocking your Game And Watch, the script will copy the `flash_backup_${DEVICE}.bin`and `internal_flash_backup_${DEVICE}.bin` from the game-and-watch-backup/backup folder to the root of the game-and-watch-patch.

 Now you can patch the firmware and then install Retro Go.

 # Details
-The default programming when you choose 1MB or 2MB with a Mario Game and Watch will patch and flash the firmware in the internal memory, leaving the 1MB or 2MB external memory available for Retro Go data.
+When you choose 1MB or 2MB with a Mario Game and Watch, it will patch and flash the firmware in the internal memory, leaving the 1MB or 2MB external memory available for Retro Go data.
 You will however lose the "Mario Song" easter egg and the 5 sleeping illustrations.

-The default programming when you choose 4MB with a Zelda Game and Watch will remove all sleeping images and remove all languages of Link's Awakening allowing for a little more external memmory for Retro Go data.
+If you choose 4MB with a Zelda Game and Watch, it will remove all sleeping images and remove all languages of Link's Awakening allowing for a little more external memmory for Retro Go data.

 All the other options will maintain the original firmware data not loosing anything extra.